 There are a large number of staff qualified as first aiders in school.
 All first aiders have a responsibility to assist with common injuries or illnesses.
-When necessary they should ensure that an ambulance or professional medical help is called.
+When necessary, they should ensure that an ambulance or professional medical help is called.
+See school Ambulance Policy.